apify/apify-docs/sources/legal/latest/store-publishing-terms-and-conditions.md

 You acknowledge that the remaining portion of the users' fees paid for the Actor shall belong to us.

-_Example: You set the price for your paid Actor under Price per Result model as USD 5 per 1,000 results.
+_Example: You set the price for your monetized Actor under the Price per Result model as USD 5 per 1,000 results.
 The Actor has one paying user who runs it once and gets 1,000 results.
 The Platform usage costs of the Actor run are USD 0.5 You will be entitled to remuneration of USD 3.5 (i.e. (80% of 5) - 0.5)._

 **12.3.** You acknowledge that the amount of fees paid by the users and the Platform costs can change throughout the month thanks to unpaid invoices or refunds, and that any information about future or past profits or remuneration available in the Platform UI are only estimates.
 Apify shall not be liable for the outcomes of any actions made based on those estimates.